docker/cli/man/src/container/logs.md

 environment variables and labels, provided to `--log-opt` when creating the container.

+The --no-stdout and --no-stderr options can be used to suppress output from the container's stdout or stderr streams.

 In order to retrieve logs before a specific point in time, run:

 ```bash